k-int/arches-CIIM-integration/readme.md

 ## Steps
 1. Copy the file "ciimchanges.py" into the Arches project views directory (it is entirely possible there isn't a views folder in the project so in that case simply make one).
-This contains the core code for exporting all ConceptSchemes to XML and displaying resource changes from a given date.
+This contains the core code for the following two APIs:
+- Exporting all ConceptSchemes to XML.
+- Displaying resource changes from a given date.

-2. Navigate to the project "urls.py" and add the following code, first a new import to the top of the file:
+2. Navigate to the project "urls.py" to add the following code, but first a new import to the top of the file:
 ```
 from .views.ciimchanges import ChangesView, ConceptsExportView
 ```